 |Blood and lymphatic system disorders|

-Adverse reactions in Study 2, a 1-year active-controlled (vs. interferon beta-1a, n=431) study including 849 patients with MS treated with fingolimod, were generally similar to those in Study 1.
+Adverse reactions in Study 2, a 1-year active-controlled (versus interferon beta-1a, n=431) study including 849 patients with MS treated with fingolimod, were generally similar to those in Study 1.

-Vascular events, including ischemic and hemorrhagic strokes, peripheral arterial occlusive disease and posterior reversible encephalopathy syndrome were reported in premarketing clinical trials in patients who received Gilenya doses (1.25-5 mg) higher than recommended for use in MS. No vascular events were observed with Gilenya 0.5 mg in the premarketing database.
+Vascular events, including ischemic and hemorrhagic strokes, and peripheral arterial occlusive disease were reported in premarketing clinical trials in patients who received Gilenya doses (1.25-5 mg) higher than recommended for use in MS. Similar events have been reported with Gilenya 0.5 mg in the postmarketing setting although a causal relationship has not been established.

 Cases of lymphoma (cutaneous T-cell lymphoproliferative disorders or diffuse B-cell lymphoma) were reported in premarketing clinical trials in MS patients receiving Gilenya at, or above, the recommended dose of 0.5 mg.
 Based on the small number of cases and short duration of exposure, the relationship to Gilenya remains uncertain.